FAQs

 Do you have a daily lunch program?

 Yes.
-The Oklahoma County Senior Nutrition Program offers meals at the Center Monday through Friday.
-Lunch is served at 11:30 a.m.
+The Oklahoma County Senior Nutrition Program offers a congregate meal at the Senior Center Monday through Friday.
+Participants are asked to be checked in and seated before 11:15am for announcements.
+Lunch is served at 11:20 a.m.
 Reservations are helpful to allow them to know how many meals to prepare.
+To reserve your meal for the next day, please call 405-732-0302.
+Phones are answered from 9:00am to 11:30am.
 For more information, please call the Oklahoma County Senior nutrition program at 405-949-2709.
-To reserve your meal for the day, please call 405-732-0302.

 Do you have a list of activities that are available?